Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Lettuce: Alyssum attracts beneficial insects that keep pests away from lettuce.

-Strawberries: Alyssum attracts pollinators that benefit strawberries.
+Strawberries: Alyssum attracts pollinators that help with strawberries.

 Tips for Successful Companion Planting